pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Servos.md

 ### Step 3

 * Set each of the override sliders to 0 degrees.
-* Adjust [center](#center) to level the servo arm (0° or 90° dependind on servo installation orientation).
+* Adjust [center](#center) to level the servo arm (0° or 90° depending on servo installation orientation).
 One quick way is to slide the override bar and copy the output value from the blue bar into the [center](#center) and press save.
 Make sure to reset the override to see the correct effect.

 Repeat with remaining cyclic servos.

 ### Step 4 (Usually Not Required)

-With the servos installed in the helicopter, adjust [Min/Max](#min-and-max)  so that the arm + ball won't hit anything (servo override @ 80 / -80).
+With the servos installed in the helicopter, adjust [Min/Max](#min-and-max)  so that the arm & ball won't hit anything in the heli frame (servo override @ 80° / -80°).

 Repeat with remaining cyclic/tail servos.

 ### Step 5 (Usually Optional)

 Calibrate the range.
 Not all servos move by the same angle for each change in command.
 This step calibrates this range so that the servo's move by the same amount.
 This means that the Geometric Correction can be used.
-* Set the override to a positive value (e.g. 30deg)
+* Set the override to a positive value (e.g. 30°)
 * measure the current servo arm angle and increase or decrease the [Scale Pos](#scale-neg-and-scale-pos) until the servo arm angle matches the override angle.

 ![Servo Tab](./img/servo-5.png)